Mortens4444/Mtf.MessageBoxes/ReadMe.md

 }
 catch (Exception ex)
 {
-    DebugErrorBox.Show(ex); // This will show the error box if debugging }
+    DebugErrorBox.Show("Error", ex.Message); // This will show the error box if debugging }
 ```